ZhitingHu/text_content_manipulation/README.md

 Each example in the dataset consists of four elements, namely, `(x, y_aux, x_ref, y_ref)`, where

-* `x` is a content record containing a set of data tuples `x={x_i}`.
+* `x` is a content record containing a set of data tuples `x = {x_i}`.
 Each tuple `x_i` contains three fields `(type, value, associated)`.
 For example, `x_i = (TEAM-AST, 25, Boston)` means *"The Boston got 25 team assists"*.
 More specifically,

     - `type`: data type of the tuple, e.g., `TEAM-AST`, `PLAYER-PTS`, etc. There are 34 data types in total.
-See the file [x_type.vocab.txt](.) for all data types.
+See the file [x_type.vocab.txt](x_type.vocab.txt) for all data types.
     - `value`: value of the data.
 Usually a scalar number or a string (e.g., a player's name).
     - `associated`: the associated team or player of the tuple.

     The above three fields of each `x` instance are stored in three parallel files, respectively.
 For example, each line in the file `train/x_type.train.txt` contains data types of all tuples in each `x` training instance.
 Data types are separated by white spaces.
-For example, the first line in `train/x_type.train.txt` is `TEAM_NAME TEAM-AST TEAM-AST TEAM_NAME`, meaning that there are 4 tuples in the frist `x` instance, each of which has the respective type.
+For example, the first line in `train/x_type.train.txt` is `TEAM_NAME TEAM-AST TEAM-AST TEAM_NAME`, meaning that there are 4 tuples in the first `x` instance, each of which has the respective type.

 * `y_aux` is the auxiliary sentence describing the content of `x`.

 * `x_ref` is the content record of reference sentence `y_ref`, in the same format as `x`.
-During data construction, we have guaranteed `x_ref` has a similar structure with `x`, but has a differnet number of tuples or has different values or types.
+During data construction, we have guaranteed `x_ref` has a similar structure with `x`, but has a different number of tuples or has different values or types.

-* `y_ref` the a reference sentence that defines the desired writing style of output sentence.
+* `y_ref` is the reference sentence that defines the desired writing style of output sentence.

 ## Data Files

-* The dataset is splitted into train/val/test sets, each in corresponding folder, respectively.
+* The dataset is split into train/val/test sets, each in corresponding folder, respectively.

 * The four elements `(x, y_aux, x_ref, y_ref)` of each example are stored in parallel files, respectively.
 For example, each line of `train/y_aux.train.txt` is an auxiliary sentence of the respective data example.

-  As explained above, three fields of `x` are saperately stored in three files, namely, (taking training data for example), `x_type.train.txt`, `x_value.train.txt`, and `x_associated.train.txt`, respectively. `x_ref` is stored in the same format, in files like `x_ref_type.train.txt`.
+  As explained above, three fields of `x` are separately stored in three files, namely, (taking training data for example), `x_type.train.txt`, `x_value.train.txt`, and `x_associated.train.txt`, respectively. `x_ref` is stored in the same format, in files like `x_ref_type.train.txt`.

-* The vocabulary file `all.vocab.txt` contains all words that have occured in the dataset. `x_type.vocab.txt`, `x_value.vocab.txt`, and `x_associated.vocab.txt` are the vacabulary of the 'type', 'value', and 'assoicated' fields of both `x` and `x_ref`.
+* The vocabulary file `all.vocab.txt` contains all words that have occurred in the dataset. `x_type.vocab.txt`, `x_value.vocab.txt`, and `x_associated.vocab.txt` are the vocabulary of the 'type', 'value', and 'associated' fields of both `x` and `x_ref`.

 ## Data Statistics